It is an absolute pleasure to be your teacher this year. Please scan this page for important information regarding my classes.

 When in doubt, it’s always best to consult Purdue Owl.
 They’ve done such an amazing job of keeping up with updates to MLA citation styles.

-The video below was created with teachers in mind, but I urge you to watch it in your free time as this overview of the Harkness method is inline with how you should approach participating in class discussions in class, whether virtual or in person.
+The video below was created with teachers in mind, but I urge you to watch it in your free time as this overview of the Harkness method is inline with how you should approach participating in class discussions, whether virtual or in person.
 (I also find this page extremely helpful.)
 Note: I will, at times, provide reading questions but love to encourage students to create their own.

-Creating Harkness Questions:
+Creating Discussion Questions:

 - Write open-ended questions that are thought-provoking and clear.